Kiskiminetas River: Course

 The Kiskiminetas River is formed at Saltsburg, on the border between Westmoreland and Indiana counties, by the confluence of the Conemaugh River and Loyalhanna Creek.
 It flows northwest in a meandering course past Avonmore, Apollo, Vandergrift, Hyde Park and Leechburg.
 It joins the Allegheny River near Freeport at Schenley, approximately 25 mi northeast of Pittsburgh.

 The Kiski-Conemaugh watershed includes much of the historic coal-producing region of Western Pennsylvania.
-The water quality is considered degraded by numerous abandoned mine drainages in its upper reaches and tributaries, leading to on-going efforts by federal, state, and private agencies to improve the water quality of the river.
-The Kittanning Path, a major trail in the region used by Native Americans and early European settlers, crossed the river at a ford near present-day Leechburg.
+The water quality is considered degraded by numerous abandoned mine drainages in the river's upper reaches and tributaries, prompting ongoing efforts by federal, state, and private agencies to improve it.
+The Kittanning Path, a major trail in the region used by Native Americans and early European colonizers, crossed the river at a ford near present-day Leechburg.

 Political subdivisions

-The course of the Kiskiminetas River traverses the following political subdivisions, named in order of encounter traveling downstream.
+The course of the Kiskiminetas River traverses the following political subdivisions, listed in the order encountered while traveling downstream.